yamad/libabf/docs/goals.rst

 Portability
 ===========

-To maintain maximum portability, `libabf` aims to support any compiler supporting standard C89.
+`libabf` aims to support any compiler supporting standard C89, subject to the following assumptions about the host compiler and architecture:

-An exception to standard C89 compatibility is that floating-point values are assumed to be represented by IEEE-754 standard.
-However, I don't know of any system that could make productive use of `libabf` that does not use the IEEE-754 standard.
+ * 8-, 16-, 32-, and 64-bit type sizes are exactly representable
+ * IEEE-754 standard floating-point values are supported

+These assumptions are not required by the C standard.
+However, almost all modern systems on which `libabf` is conceivably useful will fulfill these requirements.

-Useful features of C99, such as specific-width integer types and the boolean type, are only used if backports in standard C89 are available.
+Features of C99, such as exact-width integer types (```stdint.h```) and the boolean type (```stdbool.h```), are backported to standard C89 when they are not available natively.

 Useful features of specific operating systems not included in the C standard may be used to enhance performance.
 However, all user-facing